Overview

 Sign up to the e-zoomed Electric Living newsletter

 The Peugeot 308 hatchback, a popular family car, was first unveiled in 2007.
-The latest generation (3rd) was unveiled in 2021, to include the plug-in hybrid variant.
-PHEVs are appropriate for individuals and families:
+The latest generation (3rd) was unveiled in 2021, to include the plug-in hybrid electric vehicle (PHEV) variant.

 PROS | CONS |